sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 <info>

-In Flex, the total price of a transaction is defined by its line items.
+In Sharetribe, the total price of a transaction is defined by its line items.
 Line items describe what is included in a transaction.
 Line items can be varied, from the number of booked units to customer and provider commissions, add-ons, discounts, or payment refunds.

 Every line item has a unit price and one of the following attributes: